bluerobotics/ping-viewer/docs/index.md

 See [here](display-settings.md) for instructions to switch between meters and feet for the application display.

-To adjust the update rate and other Ping device settings, visit the [device configuration](device-settings-ping1d) page.
+To adjust the update rate and other Ping device settings, visit the relevant page in the 'Device Settings' section.

-## Interpreting Profile Data

-As the sound wave travels through water, it may encounter several 'reflective' objects like fish, or air bubbles.
-These smaller objects will also produce a return signal as energy is reflected back to the device.
-The energy that returns from these smaller objects is usually much less than the energy reflected off of a larger solid object like the sea floor.

-TODO contrive/obtain examples.
-Reflections, fish